kareiku/misc/guides/git.md

 ## Rebasing

 Rebasing is the _art_ of organizing your past commits by changing their messages, deleting them, or merging them with others.

-The following can be used to rebase commits:
+The following statements can be used to rebase commits:

 1. `git rebase -i  <commit-sha | HEAD~N | --root>`
     - Where `-i` means interactive,